pgraham/dbup/README.md

 ## SQL Enhancements

 The .sql scripts of the alter phase support a superset of SQL syntax.
-The additional syntax make it eaiser to write portable scripts and to make use of insert ids so that some data insertion doesn't need to happen in a post-alter script.
+The additional syntax makes it eaiser to write portable scripts, as well as to perform some common tasks that would normally require a pre/post alter script.

 ### INSERT ID variables